- Download our Moving to Frankfurt Guide (PDF)

 Getting around in Frankfurt is easy with the city's excellent rail connections, river transport and the Autobahn system.
 The city is home to the third busiest airport in Europe and is the natural hub for anyone wanting to explore the surrounding towns or the German countryside.

 Expat parents moving to Frankfurt with children will have a number of different schooling options.
-However, while public and private schools in Germany offer an excellent standard of teaching, most expats prefer to have their children educated at one of the many international schools in Frankfurt.
+While public and private schools in Germany offer an excellent standard of teaching, most expats prefer to have their children educated at one of the many international schools in Frankfurt.

-But, ultimately, the advantages of living and working in this cosmopolitan city far outweigh any negatives, and continue to entice expats.
+Ultimately, the advantages of living and working in this cosmopolitan city far outweigh any negatives, and these continue to entice expats.
 Crime is virtually non-existent and the unemployment rate is relatively low.
 With its eminently central location, business trips to surrounding cities in Europe are made easy, explaining why Frankfurt is so favoured by the expat community.

 "Compared to Oxford, we get more for our money in Frankfurt.
 Being an international city, we get to meet people from all over the world.
 It is definitely not difficult to meet people in similar shoes.
 I love the fact that it’s just so easy to travel around Frankfurt.
 Having a good public transport network is very important to me."
 Read more about Singaporean expat Yolande's experience of Frankfurt.